 Cyclopharm ended the financial year with a strong balance sheet and a cash balance of \$29.25 million, reflecting the capital raising undertaken during the financial year, and ongoing operational cashflows.
-This cash balance ensures the company remains well capitalised to fund the ongoing FDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.
+This cash balance ensures the company remains well capitalised to fund its ongoing FDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.

-The proceeds of the capital raise are also being selectively invested into new larger growth opportunities for TechnegasTM in the 'Beyond PE' respiratory medicine market.
+The proceeds of the capital raise are also being selectively invested into new larger growth opportunities for TechnegasTM in the Beyond PE respiratory medicine market as well as ongoing research and development activities; product and systems enhancement; and working capital.